 Can you see instantly who has completed their reviews?
 Is there a robust and effective chase-up process built into the system?
 Can you send reminders and track whether these have been delivered and opened?
 Can reviewers amend their reviews, if necessary, subject to deadlines?
 And what if you, as an admin, need to amend a review?
 And are timestamps collected, just in case issues arise?

-Incomplete and late reviews can stall the abstract management process, and sometimes jeopardise the research conference itself, so it’s imperative that the peer review software you decide on can deliver on tracking reviewers’ progress.
+Incomplete and late reviews can stall the abstract management process, and sometimes jeopardise the research conference itself, so it’s imperative that the academic peer review software you decide on can deliver on tracking reviewers’ progress.

-There are many peer review software providers that can deal with your abstract management and peer review process.
+There are many academic peer review software providers that can deal with your abstract management and peer review process.
 Oxford Abstracts has spent 20 years talking to conference organisers and we’re proud to say we can say a firm ‘yes’ to all the above questions, and a lot more.

 If you have any questions, please get in touch.
-We’d be delighted to show you how our peer review software can handle virtually any submission and review process.
+We’d be delighted to show you how our academic peer review software can handle virtually any submission and review process.